cainza/openshift-app-dev-demo/README.md

   Most of the applications will automatically sync to keep they're state intact.
 Others will not such as the quarkus-superheroes application.
 These will be synced by other means such as pipelines.

+  The credentials for the the admin user in gitops will be extracted and printed by the ansible-playbook as the last step for usage.
+Alternatively this secret can be extracted manually from the Openshift UI.

   ![Openshift GitOps Dashboard](images/1-ocp-gitops.png)

 ## Openshift Pipelines/Tekton